MidnightInAPythonWorld/DNS-Bulk-Lookup-Tool/README.md

 #### To Do:
- - Add Additional DNS types to tool
+ - Add additional DNS types to tool